Voilett-Roze/asus/User-scripts.md

 ### service-event-end
 Introduced in firmware 384.11.
 Called after a service event completes (e.g. restart_httpd, restart_wireless, etc...).
 First argument is the event (typically _stop_, _start_ or _restart_), second argument is the target (_wireless_, _httpd_, etc...).

+### wan-event
+Called after an event related to the WAN interface occurs.
+The script will received two parameter:
+$1 will contain the WAN unit (0 for Primary, or 1 for Secondary)
+$2 will contain the event type, from the following list (the list can vary between firmware versions):
+* init
+* connecting
+* connected
+* disconnected
+* stopped
+* disabled
+* stopping

+The old wan-start script would occur on a "connected" event.
+Note that after a connected event occur, the Internet connection might not yet be fully functional.
+You should probably add a slight pause before you try to initiate anything requiring Internet access, or write your own code to wait until the connection becomes functional.

 ### wan-start
+_(deprecated since 384.15, please use wan-event instead)_

 Called after the WAN interface came up.
 Good place to put scripts that depend on the WAN interface (e.g. to update an IPv6 tunnel or a dynamic DNS service).
 The Internet connection is unlikely to be active when this script is run.
 Add a `sleep` line to delay running until the connection is complete, or loop until your command succeeds.

 ### firewall-start